+Closing Price Grant Date Value of

-Shares of our Common Stock Date of Grant Closing Price on Date of Grant Grant Date Value of Shares of our Common Stock
+Shares of our on Date of Shares of our

+Common Stock Date of Grant Grant Common Stock

 500 May 10, 2012 \$20.320 \$10,160

 1,000 May 12, 2011 27.385 27,385

 2,000 May 13, 2010 8.890 17,780

-Our common stock share amounts and closing prices per share have been adjusted to give effect to our 2-for-1 common stock split distributed in the form of a dividend on May 20, 2011.
+Our common stock share amounts and closing prices per share have been adjusted to give effect to our 2for-1 common stock split distributed in the form of a dividend on May 20, 2011.
 These stock awards were valued at the closing price of a share of our common stock on the date of grant, consistent with the requirements of Financial Accounting Standards Board Accounting Standards Codification Topic 718.

 - (4) Mr. Schlüter receives his compensation in euros.
 We report these amounts in the 2012 Summary Compensation Table above in U.S. dollars based on an annual average exchange rate of \$1.2876 per €1.00 for 2012. - (5) Represents a discretionary incentive bonus we paid to this named executive officer for 2012.
-See our discussion of the discretionary bonuses in the Compensation Discussion and Analysis section of this proxy statement. - (6) These amounts represent the following changes in the actuarial present value of Mr. Schlüter's accumulated benefit under the following plans for financial statement reporting purposes:
+See our discussion of the discretionary bonuses in the Compensation Discussion and Analysis section of this proxy statement. - These amounts represent the following changes in the actuarial present value of Mr. Schlüter's accumulated (6) benefit under the following plans for financial statement reporting purposes:

-Year Bayer Pensionskasse (a) Supplemental Pension Promise (b) Individual Pension Promise (c) r Total 2012 \$ 38,076 \$ 73,877 \$20,609 \$ 132,562
+Year Bayer Pensionskasse (a) Supplemental Pension Promise (b) Individual Pension Promise (c) Total 2012 \$ 38,076 \$ 73,877 \$20,609 \$ 132,562

-(a) A defined benefit pension plan for employees of our German operations.

-- (b) A non-qualified, unfunded defined benefit supplemental retirement plan for employees of our German operations that supplements their pension benefits. - (c) A non-qualified, unfunded defined benefit supplemental retirement plan for certain highly compensated employees of our German operations that also supplements their pension benefits.
+- (a) A defined benefit pension plan for employees of our German operations. - A non-qualified, unfunded defined benefit supplemental retirement plan for employees of our (b) German operations that supplements their pension benefits. - A non-qualified, unfunded defined benefit supplemental retirement plan for certain highly (c) compensated employees of our German operations that also supplements their pension benefits.